Richard-Sti/richard-sti.github.io/_pages/about.md

 {% include base_path %}

 Hey there!
 I'm Richard, a Physics master's student at the [Ludwig-Maximilians-University](https://www.en.uni-muenchen.de/), Munich.
-My interests are in galaxy formation, dynamics and gravitational-wave astronomy in the overarching context of tests of gravity, dark matter, and LambdaCDM cosmology.
+My interests are in galaxy formation and dynamics, and gravitational-wave astronomy in the overarching context of tests of gravity, dark matter, and LambdaCDM cosmology.
 I also enjoy thinking about and working on new Bayesian inference tools and machine learning.
 Lastly, whenever I have the time I like to go out for long runs.

 Research
 ======
 I have worked on gravitational-wave data analysis, empirical modelling of the relation between galaxies and dark matter halos, co-developed a (reversible) Markov chain Monte Carlo sampler, and others.
 Currently, I am actively pursuing two projects.
-First is my thesis, in which I am working on birefringence of gravitational waves and its possible detection.
+First is my thesis, in which I am working on birefringence of gravitational waves in general relativity and its possible detection.
 Secondly, I am using machine learning to understand the primary and secondary scatter in the galaxy-halo connection from cosmological simulations.